CameraKit/camerakit-android/README.md

 CameraKit takes one of the hardest Android APIs and makes it into a high level and easy to use library that solves all of your problems.

-With CameraKit you are able to seamlessly do the following...
+With CameraKit you are able to effortlessly do the following...

 - Image and video capture seamlessly working with the same preview session.
 - Automatic system permission handling.